zcai2672/apigee-edgemicro-docker/README.md

 ## Prerequisites
-1. Docker, for more info please visit [Docker home page](https://www.docker.com/get-docker)
+1. Docker installation, for more info please visit [Docker home page](https://www.docker.com/get-docker)
-2. Account with Apigee and understanding how to setup Edge Microgateway proxies setup.
-For more info, please see [Edge Microgateway Documentation](https://docs.apigee.com/api-platform/microgateway/2.5.x/overview-edge-microgateway)
+2. Account with Apigee and understanding how to setup Edge Microgateway proxies.
+Please see [Edge Microgateway Documentation](https://docs.apigee.com/api-platform/microgateway/2.5.x/overview-edge-microgateway) for more information
 2. Node.js 4.x or later, for more info visit [Nodejs Github Release Document](https://github.com/nodejs/Release)
 3. Basic understanding and experience with Docker
-4. If you choose to in a Kubernetes environment, you will need to have some experience with Kubernetes
+4. If you choose to run it in a Kubernetes environment, you will need to have some experience with Kubernetes

 ## Section 1 - Configuration Preperation
-Setting up 2 Microgateway aware proxies for the same microgateway to demonstrate how we can deploy seperate microgateway services to be used for seperate proxy endpoints by utilizing filters
+Setting up 2 Microgateway aware proxies for the same microgateway to demonstrate how we can deploy seperate microgateway containers to be used for seperate proxy endpoints by utilizing filters

    1. Create two microgateway aware reverse proxies:
       * edgemicro_firstproxy